DeLuxe Hiking

 Visit the Art Gallery of Sudbury.
 Established as a Canadian Centennial project, the gallery is housed in a century-old mansion which was once home to a lumber baron.
 Learn about the history of bushplanes on a guided tour of the Canadian Bushplane Museum and have dinner in the hanger among the planes.
 Our group is in for a treat with an exceptional presentation about the Group of Seven by Joanie McGuffin, Canadian explorer, and conservationist.

-Stay: Delta Hotel by Marriott, Sault Ste Marie
+Stay: Sault Ste Marie

 Nights: 2